-The root bridge begins the process of sending a periodic configuration message based upon the Hello Time which is typically two seconds.
+The root bridge begins the process of sending a periodic configuration message based upon the "Hello Time" which is typically two seconds.
 In this message, the Root Identifier and Bridge Identifier would be the same since this bridge thinks it is the root by having the lowest-value bridge identifier.
 The Root Path Cost will be zero because this is the root bridge.
 Since all ports on the root bridge are designated ports, a configuration BPDU will go out each port along with the corresponding port identifier.
 This process repeats every Hello Time.

-First-tier bridges (those directly connected to the root bridge - in our case, Bridges A and B) will receive the BPDUs on Links S and T and will analyze the data.
+First-tier bridges, those directly connected to the root bridge, (in our case, Bridges A and B) will receive the BPDUs on Links S and T and will analyze the data.
 Each bridge will verify that the Root Identifier is indeed lower than its own bridge identifier.
 If that is true, each bridge will assemble its own set of BPDUs for transmission out its designated ports.
-The Root Identifier Field will not change.
+The Root Identifier field will not change.
 Each designated port will increase the total cost of getting back to the root by that port's individual Root Path Cost.
-Since both of these are tier-1 bridges, the Root Path Cost would be the link cost for Bridge A (19) and for Bridge B (100).
+Since both of these bridges are tier-1 bridges, the Root Path Cost would be the bridge port's link cost (19 for Bridge A and 100 for Bridge B).
 The bridge and port identifiers would represent data from each bridge.
 The Hello Time will remain that specified by the root.
-BPDUs are then sent out each bridge's designated ports.
-Second-tier bridges receive the BPDUs (in our case, Bridge C) and the path cost is upped again.
-In our example, the Root Path Cost from Bridge C would be 38.
-Bridge C will send out its set of BPDUs - ending the process since no more tier bridges remain.
-End stations do not participate in the process and ignore the messages.
-Because the propagation of messages from the root will take time, the STP standard establishes an arbitrary limit to the number of cascaded bridges at seven.
-This limit does not apply to conventional switches that, in any event, should not be present in an STP network.
+BPDUs are then sent out each bridge's Figure 3.
+There are two types designated ports.
+Second-tier types.
+Configuration bridges receive the BPDUs (in messages are normally sent; our case Bridge C) and the path however, a designated bridge cost is upped again.
+In our message.